 - Complete and submit graduate application (including $30 fee).This application is for graduate students who want to pursue a Master’s degree, certificate, or take courses as a non-degree student.

-- Request official transcripts for all undergraduate and graduate academic credits be sent directly to the School of Graduate and Professional Studies
+- Request official transcripts for all undergraduate and graduate academic credits be sent directly to Graduate and Professional Studies Admissions.

 Submit a written statement, no more than 500 words, addressing your ambition to be admitted specifically into Edgewood College’s MSN program.
 Please comment on your past educational and professional experiences that will foster your growth and success in this program.